Crossings of No Return

 Years ago I crossed a line of no return.
 I chose to be a follower of Jesus Christ.
 I don’t believe there’s a magic wand answer for any of this world’s upheavals.
 Yet I do believe we see a direction in the life, ministry and death of Jesus Christ.
 Not the superstar, but the human being sent to this earth to live and to die as one of us and as God’s beloved son.

 Jesus made a crossing of no return when he came to live with and among us.
 He wasn’t president, emperor or chief.
 Nor was he a privileged member of the religious or political elite, or a child of God immune to human emotions and agony.

 His life was short.
 Yet in his short life I find a direction that hasn’t changed even with our current global upheavals.
 Taking my cues from Jesus, I’m to love God, my neighbors and myself.
 Acknowledge my human limitations and need for others.
 Be ready to accept and offer hospitality from and to strangers.
 Bear the cost and share the compassion of being a follower of Jesus Christ.

 Do I feel strong?
 Rarely.
 Do I feel ready?
 Rarely.
 Do I feel like giving up?
 Sometimes.
 Yet the steady, courageous, compassionate and steel-eyed clarity I see in narratives about Jesus’ life on this earth remains my True North.
 The one point on my compass that won’t change no matter what it takes to get from here to there.

 What does this look like day by day?
 It’s all in my outlook.
-Each encounter might become an opportunity to ask for help or to offer help as I’m able, ready to identify myself as a follower of Jesus Christ when the opportunity arises.
+Each encounter might become an opportunity to ask for help or to offer help as I’m able and ready to identify myself as a follower of Jesus Christ.
 Most important, I’m not a savior.
 I’m another human being who won’t make it in this life on her own.

 © Elouise Renich Fraser, 4 January 2017